syncfusion-content/install-docs/Common/Essential-Studio/licensing/licensing-faq/registering-syncfusion-account-for-nuget-org-user.md

 documentation: ug
 ---

-# Registering Syncfusion account if directly using packages from NuGet.org
+# Registering Syncfusion account for direct NuGet.org user

 If you have directly obtained Syncfusion assemblies from [NuGet.org](http://nuget.org/) and do not have a Syncfusion account, follow the steps to obtain a free 30-day trial license key: